 What's the point of being in a civilized society?

-And so this is something that I will tell you, Arizona, uh, while we're fighting with our own board of supervisors right now to get all of this what should be common sense information from them.
+And so this is something that I will tell you: Arizona, while we're fighting with our own board of supervisors right now to get all of this, what should be common sense information from them, Arizona is stepping up and is leading when it comes to election integrity.

-And uh thankfully the governor's signing our bills so far.
+And thankfully, the governor is signing our bills so far.

 And we've put through a number of good reforms.

-We've banned the Zuckerberg money, the half a billion dollars that Zuckerberg gave to try and influence the uh the 2020 election.
+We've banned the Zuckerberg money, the half a billion dollars that Zuckerberg gave to try and influence the 2020 election.

 We've banned that practice.